-A jammy and complex natural processed offering from Ethiopia.
+A jammy and complex natural-process offering from Ethiopia.
 Aromas of strawberry jam and baking spice lead to flavors of raspberry jam and lemongrass, with the acidity of clementines and a velvety body.
 Honeysuckle sweetness in the cup and an aftertaste of Swiss chocolate and kiwi make for a deliciously well-rounded coffee.

 Producer: Yidnekachew Dabessa